annaandmandy/DS562_BigDataEngineer/Homework 8 - Data Visualization with BI/README.md

 ### Deliverables:

 1. **Screenshots of the Dashboard:** Screenshots showing your dashboard.
-2. **Screenshots of Synapse Pool, FunctionApp, Stream Analytics:** Screenshots showing the paused/stopped dedicated SQL pool, function app, and stream analytics.
+2. **Screenshots of Synapse Pool, Stream Analytics:** Screenshots showing the paused/stopped dedicated SQL pool, and stream analytics.
 3. **Screenshot of Cost Management**: A screenshot showing the cost management details across the entire semester.
 ![alt text](images/image-1.png)